Scuba Diving in Curacao – Ultimate Guide (With Map)

 It is famous for its dramatic coral formations that look like they are straight out of a fairy tale.

-The shallow reef area is full of colorful coral and you can see a big variety of marine species there.
+The shallow reef area is full of colorful coral, and you can see a wide variety of marine species there.
 There is a chance to find turtles and a large school of fish there.

 4. Watamula